Marijuana Defense Attorney Stockton CA

 If you have the help of experienced legal representation in a drug crime case, then you will be able to ensure that your rights are being upheld, and you aren’t punished for something that prosecutors have no legal right to present in court.
 Often, defendants’ rights are violated by investigators not possessing a warrant before searching their property, and they could therefore easily walk away from a charge- yet many fail to take advantage of this defense.

 Fortunately, our attorneys will quickly be able to assess if this has happened to you.
 They will then use their significant legal experience to demonstrate why the prosecution has failed to make a significant case without putting you at a disadvantage.
-If you need a drug crime lawyer, then simply get in touch with us today, and we will be happy to provide an initial no obligation consultation.
+If you need a drug crime lawyer, then simply get in touch with us today.

 Defending You Against Narcotics Charges

 A narcotics-related felony is a serious charge.
 Depending on the severity of the case, you could be facing such consequences as imprisonment, a significant fine, and a criminal record for life.
 In addition to more immediate punishments, a narcotics conviction could also affect other areas of your life.
 This might include losing your job, being limited on where you’re able to live, issues surrounding child custody, and strained relationships with loved ones.
 If you don’t take the right action now, your future could be permanently damaged.

 When we represent you, we will fight to ensure that police and prosecutors follow their procedures to the letter, and do not present any evidence that was gathered through illegal methods, such as searches without a warrant, or wiretapping.
 If they do, then your attorney may have grounds to argue for the charges to be completely dismissed, allowing you to walk away without a criminal record.